Learn more about our Advertising Disclosure

 Things to do in Orlando

-• Outdoor recreation: The city's Lake Eola Park, Mako, Bill Frederick Park at Turkey Lake, and Moss Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.'
+• Outdoor recreation: The city’s Lake Eola Park, Mako, Bill Frederick Park at Turkey Lake, and Moss Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.

-• Sports: Catch a live game and cheer on the home team at an Orlando City SC (MLS), Orlando Magic (NBA), Orlando Pride (NWSL), or Orlando Solar Bears (ECHL) game.
+• Sports: Grab a seat and root for the home team during an Orlando City SC (MLS)Orlando Magic (NBA)Orlando Pride (NWSL)Orlando Solar Bears (ECHL)Orlando Predators (NAL) game.

 FAQ